diffblue/gitlab/doc/development/database_review.md

 - If the migration itself is not reversible, details of how data changes could be reverted in the event of an incident.
 For example, in the case of a migration that deletes records (an operation that most of the times is not automatically revertable), how _could_ the deleted records be recovered.
 - If the migration deletes data, apply the label `~data-deletion`.
 - Concise descriptions of possible user experience impact of an error; for example, "Issues would unexpectedly go missing from Epics".
-- Relevant data from the [query plans](#query-plans) that indicate the query works as expected; such as the approximate number of records that are modified/deleted.
+- Relevant data from the [query plans](#query-plans) that indicate the query works as expected; such as the approximate number of records that are modified or deleted.

 #### Preparation when adding or modifying queries